olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_8.md

 ### Software Engineering

+#### Positive

-I reused code through a base class 'NodesBase'.
+ - I reused code through a base class 'NodesBase'.

-Overall, I do not particular like my code structure to solve this problem for the following reasons:
+#### Negative

  - The Node class that is used to represent the graph is bloated, it has too many attributes.
 For example, it contains `starting_node` and `ending_node` bools.
-The responsibility of interpreting a node as a starting or exit node should not be within the node class, but instead in the class that handles the complete graph structure.
+The responsibility of interpreting a node as a starting or exit node should not be handled by the node class, but instead by the class that handles the complete graph structure (in my case `Nodes` and `SimultaneousNodes`).
  - I have separate classes for computing the answers to each part.
 These classes mainly store the same state, only differing in the `starting_node` and `ending_node` attributes within the Nodes.
  - `SimultaneousNodes` could reuse code for part 1, but it doesn't.
  - `NodesBase` should be an abstract base class.
+There should never be a need to instantiate this class.

 Overall, it is not very good code.
 Although it produces the correct answer, it could be written in a much nicer way that is easier to understand, more maintainable, and has a simpler interface to users.